michael-lefebvre/m-sixteen/DEVLOG.md

 I'm still wondering about the benefits of using the manifest files as they are not used to generate the content.
 I guess it's a way to add the preload tags in the HTML template.
 I will have to investigate this further.

 I introduced new Tags into the `index.html` template as "canonical," meta descriptions.
 I need to include them in the content generation process, plus fix the issue with the `base` property.
 Until the site is hosted at the root of the domain, the `base` property must adapt to the subfolder where the site is hosted.

+## 2024-10-29 **Router and client-side navigation**

+I did a quick test with the `react-router-dom` package.
+At first, I thought it would be a good idea to use the `StaticRouter` for the server-rendered content and the `BrowserRouter` for the client-rendered content.
+But I ended up with a tone of unnecessary refactoring.
+I will stick to a minimal pseudo-router and a rip-off of the `bloody-use-url` package for the client-side navigation.
+It's not perfect, but it's good enough for now.